-People & Things That Inspire Me
+People & Things that Inspire Me

 This is a collection of cool resources give me inspiration and a boost for making things and general creativity.
 If you find inspiration somewhere on the web or have other inspirational or creative suggestions, please pass them along.
 I'll try to keep them categorized, as well.
 Enjoy!